elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 ---

-### Is there a way to override a method in a subclass in JavaScript?
+### In JavaScript, is it possible to override a method in a subclass?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, we can override a method in a subclass by calling super on the method inside of the method we want to override.
-This gives use access to the parent method, but we are still able to apply additional methods in conjunction with super.method.
+  <div><strong>Interview Response:</strong> Yes, we can override a method in a subclass by calling super on the method inside the method we want to override.
+This approach gives us access to the parent method, but we can still apply additional methods in conjunction with the `super.method` syntax.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />